 Carob Hostel Amman

 We failed because the event was utter chaos.
 Our kitchen was too small, we had too many people ordering and some of the dishes took far too long.
 In fact that might have been one of the most stressful evenings of my life.
 But, we pushed through it with dogged perseverance and came out the other side alive but knackered.
 Our many doubts about the future of the events quickly turned into plans to make sure that the our kitchen nightmare never returned.
 Chief among these was to reduce the cooking to one main course and one dessert depending on the event and the live music would continue.
 We found a Turkish guy called Kadir who could play many things and sing, he decided to stay at the hostel and play music for us which meant that we could ramp up the events and start to make it a regular thing.
 I got involved with the marketing and things were going swimmingly.
 However, by this stage the government was back in charge and they decided to start picking new rules out of thin air, one of which pretty much made our events illegal.
-This meant that my opportunities in Jordan were being viciously strangled and it was time for me to leave before to 2 month window of permitted visa overstay was overstayed.
+This meant that my opportunities in Jordan were being viciously strangled and it was time for me to leave before to two month window of permitted visa overstay was overstayed.
 In other words I had overstayed my visa but they just decided that was allowed until October because of the pandemic.

 Live music Carob Hostel Amman